|

 A look at the source code for that page shows nothing except the image shown above, which is titled "shipping.gif".

 New Star Broadcasting LLC is irrelevant to what we are discussing here.
-Thanks to research by Gilberto V., New Star Broadcasting LLC has been found to be a corporate entity in the United States, so don't be led down that path if you are researching this yourself.
+Thanks to research by Zach K., New Star Broadcasting LLC has been found to be a corporate entity in the United States, so don't be led down that path if you are researching this yourself.

 I don't know if any of the early broadcasts mentioned by everything2.com bear any resemblance to what they have described.
 A little later on this page you will find a discussion and some sound clips from the mid-1990's.
 They don't resemble what everything2.com describes, either.